pwrzosek/tJMagnonHolon/docs/src/index.md

 - Save data to JSON files and use them as data sets in Mathematica, R, Python, etc.

 The [Guide](@ref) provides a tutorial explaining how to use above features.
-You will find there practical examples of scripts for running your calculations or how to extend the existing code base with your own operators.
+You will find there practical examples on how to run your calculations or how to extend the existing code base with your own operators.

-See the [Documentation](@ref) for the complete list of documented modules and features.

 In the [Advanced](@ref) section you can find technical discussion of the mathematics behind various features of the code.

+See [Documentation](@ref) for the raw list of documented modules and features.

 ## Guide Outline